graarh/golang-socketio/README.md

 		log.Println("Error occurs")
 	})

-	// --- this is custom handler
+	// --- caller is custom handler

 	//custom event handler
 	server.On("handle something", func(c *gosocketio.Channel, channel Channel) string {
 		log.Println("Something successfully handled")

-		//you can return result of handler, in this case
+		//you can return result of handler, in caller case
 		//handler will be converted from "emit" to "ack" return "result"
 	})